 It is time to look at another great British american football team: The Leicester Panthers

-Following on from our recent look at the London Ravens the Birmingham Bulls and the London Olympians this is the forth in a short series of articles looking at teams that have impacted the domestic landscape.
+Following on from our recent look at the London Ravens the Birmingham Bulls and the London Olympians this is the fourth in a short series of articles looking at teams that have impacted the domestic landscape.

 Like the London Ravens we started out with, the Panthers are no longer an active team.
 Having played from 1985 they abruptly disbanded in 1996.